Urban Gardening Options

 - Water your plant being sure not to overwater.

-Once planted, place your herb garden in a window that receives at least 6 to 8 hours of direct sunlight daily.
+Once planted, place your container garden in a window that receives at least 6 to 8 hours of direct sunlight daily.
 Remember to water regularly and remove any dead or dying leaves so the nutrients reroute to healthy parts of the plant.

 With proper maintenance, your window herb garden will provide you with plenty of herbs in no time.